0808 808 4000 Get help now

 Re-mortgaging

-You need to be careful when looking at taking out a new mortgage or secured loan.
+If you will be using equity in your home to pay into your IVA, you will need to be careful when looking at taking out a new mortgage or secured loan.
 It may be difficult to find a loan from a reputable lender at a good rate of interest because your credit rating may not be good enough.
-You must discuss this with your IP and get advice to make sure you can afford the new payments, or you could be putting your home at risk.
+You should discuss this with your IP and get advice to make sure you can afford the new payments, or you could be putting your home at risk.
 Contact us for advice.

 Risk of bankruptcy